|Quick links: Fast Facts on CKD I CKD in Australia

 - A donor's gift and a patient's hopes are in good hands.
 Australia has a world class reputation for successful transplant outcomes.

-Quick links: Refer to our range of Kidney Health Australia Fact Sheets to provide more detailed information on kidney disease, chronic kidney disease, urinary health, transplantation, organ and tissue donation.
+KHA onsite quick links - refer to our range of Kidney Health Australia Resources to provide more detailed information on kidney disease, chronic kidney disease, urinary health, transplantation, organ and tissue donation.